lsahmed/UCraft/README.md

 # Ucraft
-A minecraft server implementation written in C for embedded devices
+A minecraft server implementation written in C for machines with limited resources.
+The current server supports **1.19.4** for the client.
+NOTE: This is a weekend project so i do not recommend using this for production as this is guranteed to have bugs and the general source code quality lacks in consistency.
 ### Building
 The server was built and tested on a linux machine.
-Windows is not (yet) supported
+Windows is not supported
 ```
 $ sudo apt install git build-essential cmake make
 $ git clone https://github.com/vimpop/UCraft/